AdobeDocs/experience-manager-65.en/help/communities/sites-console.md

 * [Community Site Theme](#community-site-theme)
 * [Community Site Branding](#community-site-branding)

-  * Scroll to the bottom of the panel to change the brand image.
+  * Scroll to the bottom of the panel so you can change the brand image.

 ### Modify Settings {#modify-settings}